csmangum/AgentMeaning/findings/Findings.md

 - Analyze feature-specific preservation patterns with optimal configuration
 - Scale to larger datasets (20,000+ states) to test generalizability
 - Integrate explicit semantic preservation objectives with feature-grouped architectures
+- Experiment with more extreme compression ratios for low-importance features
+- Develop dynamic compression adaptation mechanisms based on context or agent role
+- Combine feature-specific compression with feature-weighted loss functions